Well-known Viola photographer charged with 14 counts of child pornography

 According to the State's Attorney:

-Count 1 is for Aggravated Criminal Sexual Assault, a Class X felony, when Haley committed "an act of penetration, by way of inserting his fingers into the vagina of J.E., a minor, 15 years old at the time, knowing she was unable to give knowing consent."
+Count 1 is for Aggravated Criminal Sexual Assault, a Class X felony, when Haley committed "an act of penetration, by way of inserting his fingers into the vagina of (the victim), a minor, 15 years old at the time, knowing she was unable to give knowing consent."

-Counts 2 - 15 where for Child Pornography, a Class 1 felony, when Haley "photographed J.E., then 15 years old, in poses, posture or settings involving a lewd exhibition of the unclothed pubic area and/or fully and partially developed breasts of the child."
+Counts 2 - 15 where for Child Pornography, a Class 1 felony, when Haley "photographed (the victim), then 15 years old, in poses, posture or settings involving a lewd exhibition of the unclothed pubic area and/or fully and partially developed breasts of the child."

-The final count, Count 16, is for Aggravated Criminal Sexual Abuse, a class 2 felony, by "ejaculating on the face of J.E., a minor, knowing that J.E. was unable to give knowing consent, while committing the felony Child Pornography."
+The final count, Count 16, is for Aggravated Criminal Sexual Abuse, a class 2 felony, by "ejaculating on the face of (the victim), a minor, knowing that (the victim) was unable to give knowing consent, while committing the felony Child Pornography."

 "I hope that people just don’t want to walk around and say ‘Oh he’s so nice, and he’s so good,’" Rogan said.
 "Well no he’s not, no he’s not."